Funding

 The Australasian Society of Clinical Immunology and Allergy (ASCIA) and Allergy & Anaphylaxis Australia (A&AA), as the leading medical and patient support organisations for allergy in Australia, developed the first National Allergy Strategy for Australia, in collaboration with other stakeholder organisations.
 ASCIA and A&AA greatly appreciate the funding support that has enabled the development and initial implementation of the National Allergy Strategy.

-In 2022, The National Allergy Council was established as a formalisation of the partnership between ASCIA and A&AA, and the National Allergy Council continues to implement the National Allergy Strategy alongside ASCIA and A&AA.
+The National Allergy Strategy has now transitioned to become the National Allergy Council, and continues to implement the National Allergy Strategy alongside ASCIA and A&AA.

-The National Allergy Council has received funding from the Australian Government Department of Health, Disability & Ageing to progress the implementation of the National Allergy Strategy in response to the Parliamentary Inquiry into Allergies and Anaphylaxis which led to the Walking the allergy tightrope report.
+The National Allergy Council has received funding from the Australian Government Department of Health from 1 July 2022 to 30 June 2026, to progress the implementation of the National Allergy Strategy in response to the Parliamentary Inquiry into Allergies and Anaphylaxis which led to the Walking the allergy tightrope report.
 This funding also includes funding provision for the National Allergy Council partner organisations - ASCIA and A&AA.

 The Australian Government's response to the Walking the allergy tightrope report was tabled in Parliament in April 2023.